apache/cloudstack-kubernetes-provider/README.md

 ## Build

 All dependencies are vendored.
-You need GNU make, git and Go 1.10 to build cloudstack-ccm.
+You need GNU make, git and Go 1.11 to build cloudstack-ccm.

+It's still possible to build with Go 1.10, but you need to remove the option `-mod vendor` from the `cloudstack-ccm` compilation target in the `Makefile`.

 ```bash
 go get github.com/swisstxt/cloudstack-cloud-controller-manager